swrlab/swrlab/PRINCIPLES.md

 Internal dashboards and monitoring support the observability and discoverability of our services, data flows, systems, and partners.

 Automated monitors and alerts help detect issues and support our manual observations.
-We aim to discover problems ourselves before our colleagues, partners or especially users do.
+We aim to discover problems ourselves before our colleagues, partners, or especially users do.

-We schedule our on-call calender around our small teams' availability.
+We schedule our on-call calendar around our small teams' availability.
 Personal life and commitments always have priority.

-Alerting has predefined warning and alerting levels as well as escalation policies.
+Alerting has predefined warn and error levels as well as escalation policies.
 Most of which are managed by IaC.

 Only acknowledge incidents that you have the ability and capacity to investigate and resolve.
-Otherwise escalate it to a fellow team member.
-Communicate large-scale problems to other internal and external stakeholders to keep them in the loop.
+Otherwise, escalate it to a fellow team member.
+Proactively communicate large-scale problems to other internal and external stakeholders to keep them in the loop.

 ## Definitions